TERMS OF SERVICE

 a.
 Payment Schedule.
 All services are billed in advance on a recurring basis.

 b.
 Payment.
 Customer shall pay Company all fees, reimbursable expenses, and any applicable sales, use or value-added taxes, even if assessed after payment.
-If an invoice is unpaid 30 days after the date such invoice was delivered to Customer, such invoice shall bear interest at 1.5% per month from the date delivered to Customer until paid in full.

 c.
 Expenses.
 Customer shall reimburse Company for all out of pocket expenses incurred by Company as provided in the Sales Order or otherwise approved by Customer.